Best Things 3 Alternatives in 2026: 9 Apps Compared

 No deep calendar sync — imports events but doesn't fully integrate

-No productivity analysis or weekly reports
+No productivity analysis or weekly and daily reports

 Apple only — no Windows or Android